TN 93 (01-26)

 PROGRESSION

-The progression of small cell carcinoma of the prostate is usually rapid and fatal.
+The progression of small cell cancer of the prostate is usually rapid and fatal.

 TREATMENT

-Hormonal therapy is not effective in treating small cell carcinoma of the prostate and neither is surgery.
-The general response to chemotherapy, the main form of therapy for small cell carcinoma, is some initial response but progressing to a rather rapid downhill course.
+Hormonal therapy is not effective in treating small cell cancer of the prostate and neither is surgery.
+The general response to chemotherapy, the main form of therapy for small cell cancer, is some initial response but progressing to a rather rapid downhill course.

 SUGGESTED PROGRAMMATIC ASSESSMENT*